-Ted Minnis is in his seventh year as The Friends of Harvard Water Polo Head Coach.
+Ted Minnis is in his eighth year as The Friends of Harvard Water Polo Head Coach.
 Minnis is the 10th coach in Harvard men's and women's water polo history, and the first individual to serve in the role since the position was endowed in May 2013.